AlfrescoArchive/alfresco-dbp-deployment/README.md

 *Note:* When checking status, your pods should be `READY 1/1` and `STATUS Running`

-### 5. Check DBP Components
+## 10. Check DBP Components

-You can access DBP components at the following address
+You can access DBP components at the following URLs:
 - http://localhost-k8s/alfresco
 - http://localhost-k8s/share
 - http://localhost-k8s/content-app